novoda/spikes/compare-reports/README.md

 }
 ```

 Now you can get the list of issues you've introduced by running `gradle compareReports`.
-You can also add a parameter to see the issues you've fixed `gradle compareReports --PshowFixed`.
+You can also add a parameter to see the issues you've fixed `gradle compareReports -PshowFixed`.

 ## Links